-A set of operations must be performed to prepare and protect the engine for a long-term storage.
+A set of operations must be performed to prepare and protect the genset for a long-term storage.

-See the Maintenance Section 08 - Raw water System - Risk of icing conditions / Protection against frost, to perform some of the Long Term Storage operations.
+See the Maintenance Section - Risk of icing conditions / Protection against frost, to perform some of the Long Term Storage operations onto the engine.
 We recommend that you have all these operations carried out by a Nanni authorized workshop.